ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/underlying_theory.md

   version: 3.11.9
 ---

-# The theory of the Virtual Ecosystem
+# Theory underlying the Virtual Ecosystem

 Ecosystems are complex systems that arise from the interplay between [animals](./animals/animal_theory.md),